ska-telescope/ska-oso-pht-ui/docs/src/UserIntroduction.rst

 .. _figure1:
 .. figure:: /images/toggle.png
    :width: 100%
-   :alt: screen in light & dark mode of the landing page
+   :alt: screen in light mode of the landing page
    :class: with-border

-   Location of light and dark mode toggle of the PPT.
+   Location of light/dark mode toggle of the PPT.